Blake-Johnson/cs373-wcdb/README.md

 World Crisis - team
 ===================

-Create a Django app with Python that emulates IMDB to track world crises.
+Create a Django site that emulates IMDB to track world crises.

 Resources:
 ----------